raimonvibe/flashcard_programming/README.md

 3. Run the program:

 python flashy.py
 // python3 flashy.py for MacOs users

 ## Usage

 1. Upon launching the program, a flashcard will be displayed with a term on one side.
-2. Click the flashcard to flip it and reveal the meaning on the other side.
+2. The flashcard will automatically flip after 3 seconds to reveal the meaning on the other side.
 3. If you already know the term, click the 'Known' button to remove it from the deck and proceed to the next flashcard.
+4. The program will create a new list without the known flashcards for future practice.
-4. Continue flipping and removing flashcards until you have learned all the terms.
+5. Continue with the new flashcards until you have learned all the terms.

 ## Contributing